kirenz/ds-python/docs/model.md

 ```

+Some of the most common algorithms are (take a look at the Jupyter Books [Regression](https://kirenz.github.io/regression/docs/intro.html) and [Classification](https://kirenz.github.io/classification/docs/intro.html) for more details):

+- Linear and Polynomial Regression,
+- Logistic Regression,
+- k-Nearest Neighbors,
+- Support Vector Machines,
+- Decision Trees,
+- Random Forests,
-Some of the most common algorithms are Linear and Polynomial Regression, Logistic Regression, k-Nearest Neighbors, Support Vector Machines, Decision Trees, Random Forests, Neural Networks and Ensemble methods like Gradient Boosted Decision Trees (GBDT).
+- Neural Networks and
+- Ensemble methods like Gradient Boosted Decision Trees (GBDT).

 A model **ensemble**, where the predictions of multiple single learners are aggregated together to make one prediction, can produce a high-performance final model.
 The most popular methods for creating ensemble models in scikit-learn are: